code11/engine/docs/docs/quick-start-tutorial/introducing-producers.md

 +    <Footer />
 ```

-We'll believe in ourselves, and trust that `pendingCount` is going to be
+`Footer` will trust that `pendingCount` is going to be available in the state,
-available in our state, and it'll always contain the correct number of pending
+and that `it'll always contain the correct number of pending todo items.
+Update
-todo items.
-Update our `src/Footer.tsx` based on this assumption:
+`src/Footer.tsx` based on this assumption:

 ```diff
 + import { view, Observe } from "@c11/engine.macro";